percona/pmm-doc/docs/personal_data_handling.md

       | --------------------------------------------------------------- | ------------------------------------------------------
       | DB host to PMM                                                  | Database performance metrics <br/> SQL query examples for query analytics (optional).
       | PMM to DB Host                                                  | DSN and credentials for database access.
 A separate DB user is used (limited access) to retreive metrics from the database.
-      | DB Host to Cloud S3                                             | Database backup - optional if PMM Administrator configures it.
+      | DB Host to S3 compatible storage location                       | Database backup - optional if PMM Administrator configures it with Public Cloud (AWS, GCP, etc) as a possible storage location.
-      | PMM Server to Percona Cloud                                     | Telemetry data is collected. </br/> PMM Server collects varying amounts of data from version to version. <br/> No personal or confidential information is collected.
+      | PMM Server to Percona Cloud                                     | Telemetry data is collected. </br/> PMM Server collects varying amounts of data from version to version, and no personal or confidential information is collected.
+See [here](https://docs.percona.com/percona-monitoring-and-management/how-to/configure.html#telemetry) for details on the data being transmitted.

-2. Where is the data transmitted?
+2. Where is the data obtained from the DB host transmitted?

     All data gathered from the DB Host is transmitted to the PMM Server.
 It is possible to transmit DB backups to Cloud S3 storage (optional).

-    PMM Administrator defines which Cloud S3 storage is used as a backup storage.
+    Telemetry data is sent to Percona Cloud.
+This does not contain any sensitive or personally identifiable information.

 3. What is the purpose and nature of data processing?